louispy/stripemeter/README.md

 Each script checks health, sends a duplicate event with an explicit idempotency key, and prints the first lines of `/metrics` so you can see it counted once.

-**StripeMeter** is an alpha-stage, Stripe-native usage metering system that brings transparency and trust to SaaS billing.
-Built by developers, for developers who believe customers deserve to see exactly what they're paying for.
+**StripeMeter** is a Stripe-native usage metering system focused on correctness and operability.
+Built by developers who believe customers should be able to verify what they’re billed for.

 ## Why StripeMeter?

-- **Eliminate Bill Shock**: Real-time usage tracking with live cost projections
-- **Exactly-Once Guarantee**: Never double-bill customers with idempotent processing
-- **Invoice Parity**: What customers see = what Stripe bills (guaranteed within 0.5%)
-- **Lightning Fast**: Sub-minute freshness with horizontal scaling
-- **Battle-Tested**: Built for production with comprehensive error handling
-- **Beautiful UIs**: Admin dashboard + embeddable customer widgets
-- **Developer First**: Full-featured SDKs for Node.js and Python
+- Correct usage totals via idempotent ingest and late-event handling
+- Pre-invoice parity within ε, monitored by alerts; see the runbook
+- Fresh counters and delta pushes to Stripe to avoid over-reporting
+- Operator-grade: health, metrics, dashboards, and alert recipes

 ## What Makes StripeMeter Special